mlund/jupyter-course/README.md

 The course is held in "flipped classroom" mode: after the first introductory and get-to-know-each-other session, the students are supposed go through the videos themselves, and have Q&A sessions with teachers and helpers.

-The virtual setting allows the Zoom room to be on for the entirety of the course, so if students want to hold
+The virtual setting allows the Zoom room to be on for the entirety of the course, so if students want to keep discussing in the Zoom room when the teachers aren't there, they can.

 _Introductory sessions with teachers_ on **March 22, 2021** from 10:15 to 12:00

-_Q&A Sessions with teachers_ on **March 23, 24, 25 and 26, 2021** from 10:15 to 12:00
+_Q&A Sessions with teachers_ on **March 23, 24, 25 and 26 2021** from 10:15 to 12:00

 _COMPUTE Seminar related to the course_ TBC